MasTec (NYSE:MTZ) Issues Q3 2021 Earnings Guidance

 A hedge fund recently raised its stake in MasTec stock.
-Morgan Stanley boosted its holdings in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 363,864 shares of the construction company’s stock after purchasing an additional 102,619 shares during the period.
-Morgan Stanley owned approximately 0.49% of MasTec worth $38,607,000 at the end of the most recent quarter.
-66.93% of the stock is owned by institutional investors.
+Morgan Stanley boosted its position in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 363,864 shares of the construction company’s stock after purchasing an additional 102,619 shares during the period.
+Morgan Stanley owned 0.49% of MasTec worth $38,607,000 at the end of the most recent reporting period.
+72.44% of the stock is owned by hedge funds and other institutional investors.

 About MasTec